locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p1.md

 However, you may also have non-business area stakeholders with very specific requirements.
 For example, your Security & Compliance team may have concerns about PCI, PII and GDPR compliance.
 Alternatively, your CEO may prioritize consistent, neutral use of metrics across the business.
 For these stakeholders you will need a very different SLA, one that takes precedence over your other stakeholder SLAs.

 ## Part 2
 Hopefully I have convinced you of the importance of a data warehouse SLA and you are sitting at the edge of your seat waiting for part two!.
 In my follow up post, I will explore the data warehouse SLA from the most common perspective, that of a business stakeholder.
-I will review the remaining elements of our SLA template: services provided, expected performance, problem reporting, response time, monitoring processes and issue communication.
+I will review the remaining elements of our SLA template: services provided, expected performance, problem reporting, response time, monitoring processes, issue communication and stakeholder commitment.